oceanprotocol-archive/OEPs/4/README.md

 Service proofs are meant to publicly verify the off-chain data services and connections.
 Multiple data service proofs that enhance data and compute integrity can be foreseen in this component.
-The AGENT is responsible to generate the relevant proofs and interact with all the different providers, enabling the communications allowing to challenge/retrieve the required Proofs of Service.
+The AGENT is responsible to generate the relevant proofs and interact with all the different providers, enabling to challenge/retrieve the required Proofs of Service.

 Using the [Service Plugins](#service-plugins) system, this module will interface with off-chain providers to obtain the proofs needed.